Ariflo/GulpMochaAutomatedTesting/README.md

 ## Automated Testing with Gulp-Mocha

-Never fear, automated TDD is here!
+Never fear, automated Test Driven Development (TDD) is here!

 This repository will outline the steps necessary to set-up an automated Gulp-Mocha testing suite for your SEAN (PostgreSQL, Express, Angular, Node) web app.